 Mr. DiCanio is annually ranked in Chambers USA’s prestigious Band 1, along with Skadden’s West Coast Litigation practice.
 He also is recognized in other publications for his successes on behalf of his clients, including Lawdragon 500 Leading Lawyers in America and The Best Lawyers in America.
-He was named Best Lawyers’ 2017 San Jose Criminal Defense: White-Collar Lawyer of the Year.
+He was named Best Lawyers’ San Jose Criminal Defense: White-Collar Lawyer of the Year in 2017 and 2018.
 He also has repeatedly been named by Who’s Who Legal and Global Investigations Review’s Investigations as one of the country’s leading investigations attorneys.
 The publications’ list cited client commentary calling Mr. DiCanio “a ‘tremendous litigator’ whose investigations counsel is much valued by clients.”
 Skadden had more attorneys on the list than any other firm.

 Some of Mr. DiCanio’s matters include representing: